-A range of different sentence structures are used including complex and compound sentences.
-Grammatical features are 3 marks used consistently and accurately so that meaning is clear.
-Some different sentence structures are used including some 2 marks complex and compound sentences.
+A range of different sentence structures is used including complex and compound sentences.
+Grammatical features are used consistently and accurately so that meaning is clear.
+3 marks Some different sentence structures are used including some complex and compound sentences.
 Grammatical features are mostly accurate and consistent and meaning is not impaired.
-Grammar is not consistent and errors occur, particularly in more 1 mark complex sentences and meaning is not always clear.
-The level of grammatical error means communication is not 0 marks achieved.
+2 marks Grammar is not consistent and errors occur, particularly in more complex sentences and meaning is not always clear.
+1 mark The level of grammatical error means communication is not achieved.
+0 marks